Home » Full of Fiber

 Resistant fiber is a compound shown to lower blood sugar after meals, help weight loss, reduce food cravings and improve diabetes.
 All versions of buckwheat contain resistant fiber, but the boiled kernels, called groats, contain the most at 6 percent or greater

-Just one cup of buckwheat will give you almost 20 percent of your daily fiber requirements, meaning that you stay fuller for longer while warding off illnesses such as cancer.
+Just one cup of buckwheat will give you almost 20 percent of your daily fibre requirements, meaning that you stay fuller for longer while warding off illnesses such as cancer.

 Buckwheat is a good source of both soluble and insoluble dietary fibre.
 100 grams of buckwheat will provide you with about 10 grams of fibre.
 Fibre helps detox and eliminate waste by speeding up bowel movements through the gut.
 Fibre also binds toxins and helps remove them from the body.

-Like many grains and grain alternatives, buckwheat can add significant fiber—particularly insoluble fiber—to your diet.
-Foods high in fiber have been shown to potentially lower your risk of a vast array of serious conditions, including diabetes, high blood pressure, heart disease, and colon cancer.
-For people who are overweight, a high-fiber diet may help with weight loss.
-In addition, a high-fiber diet may help to alleviate certain digestive conditions, such as gastroesophageal reflux disease (GERD), ulcers, constipation, and even hemorrhoids.
-Research shows that the benefits of a high-fiber diet apply to both adults and children.
+Like many grains and grain alternatives, buckwheat can add significant fibre—particularly insoluble fibre—to your diet.
+Foods high in fibre have been shown to potentially lower your risk of a vast array of serious conditions, including diabetes, high blood pressure, heart disease, and colon cancer.
+For people who are overweight, a high-fibre diet may help with weight loss.
+In addition, a high-fibre diet may help to alleviate certain digestive conditions, such as gastroesophageal reflux disease (GERD), ulcers, constipation, and even haemorrhoids.
+Research shows that the benefits of a high-fibre diet apply to both adults and children.